Conditional Access insights and reporting

 App: By default, the dashboard shows the impact of the selected policies for all apps.
 To filter by an individual app, type the name of the app into the text field.
 To filter by all apps, type “All apps” into the text field or leave the parameter empty.

 Data view: Select whether you want the dashboard to show results in terms of the number of users or number of sign-ins.
 An individual user may have hundreds of sign-ins to many apps with many different outcomes during a given time range.
 If you select the data view to be users, a user could be included in both the Success and Failure counts (for example, if there are 10 users, 8 of them could have had a result of success in the past 30 days and 9 of them could have had a result of failure in the past 30 days).

 Once the parameters have been set, the impact summary loads.
 The summary shows how many users or sign-ins during the time range resulted in “Success”, “Failure”, ”User action required” or “Not applied” when the selected policies were evaluated.

 Total: The number of users or sign-ins during the time period where at least one of the selected policies was evaluated.

 Success: The number of users or sign-ins during the time period where the combined result of the selected policies was “Success” or “Report-only: Success”.

 Failure: The number of users or sign-ins during the time period where the result of at least one of the selected policies was “Failure” or “Report-only: Failure”.

 User action required: The number of users or sign-ins during the time period where the combined result of the selected policies was “Report-only: User action required”.
-User action is required when an interactive grant control, such as multi-factor authentication is required by a report-only Conditional Access policy.
-Since interactive grant controls are not enforced by report-only policies, success or failure cannot be determined.
+User action is required when an interactive grant control, such as multifactor authentication is required by a report-only Conditional Access policy.
+Since interactive grant controls aren't enforced by report-only policies, success or failure can't be determined.

 Not applied: The number of users or sign-ins during the time period where none of the selected policies applied.